 New drivers say they are overwhelmed by the sheer amount of documentation that comes with what they expected to be an escape from the grind of a desk job.
 That’s why new hires adapt so quickly to digitization solutions available through Transflo.

-Drivers for Hill Brothers can fill out and transmit digital forms to the office for vehicle inspections, surveys, job referrals, and weekly training evaluation forms – among other processes.
-The fleet is planning to add enhancements that will give drivers the ability to enter a trailer number to locate assets in drop yards and monitor temperature of refrigerated loads.
+Many carrier offer their drivers the option to fill out and transmit digital forms to the office for vehicle inspections, surveys, job referrals, and weekly training evaluation forms – among other processes.